ericsonga/APCSAReview/_sources/Unit8-2DArray/Array2dCodePractice.rst

 .. tabbed:: arr2DEx9

         .. tab:: Question

+           .. activecode::  arr2DEx9q
+              :language: java
+              :autograde: unittest

               Replace the "ADD CODE HERE" below with the code to print out the sum of the numbers in the second row of the "table" array.
 It should print 18.

-           .. activecode::  arr2DEx9q
-              :language: java
+              ~~~~
               public class Test1
               {